Ethical Principles and Procedures for Grievance & Reconciliation

 Six.
 Unconditionally accepting what each moment has to offer.
 This is the precept of Not Talking About Others’ Errors and Faults.

 This precept arises from a bodhisattva’s efforts to build social concord and understanding.
 False and malicious statements in and of themselves are acts of alienation from oneself and others.
 The consequence of slander is often pain for others and divisiveness within the community.
 Where the intention to slander does arise, the effort to understand its roots is an expression of this precept.

 While rejoicing in one’s wholesome qualities and deeds is an aspect of Zen practice, praising oneself or seeking personal gain at the expense of others arises out of a misunderstanding of the interdependent nature of self.
-Within the institution of NYZCCC, it is sometimes necessary to criticize the action of certain individuals or groups; when doing so one should pay particular attention to one’s motive and to the specific content of what is said and to whom it is said.
+Within the institution and community of NYZCCC, it is sometimes necessary to criticize the action of certain individuals or groups; when doing so one should pay particular attention to one’s motive and to the specific content of what is said and to whom it is said.

 The harboring of ill will is a poison for individuals and for the community.
 Even more corrosive is the harboring of ideas of revenge.
 A Sangha member having conflicts or tensions with others or with decision-making bodies should attempt to resolve them with anyone directly involved in a spirit of honesty, humility and loving kindness.
 However, if informal resolution is not possible, mediation should be sought as a way to clarify the difficulty.

 Ten.
 Honoring my life as an instrument of peacemaking.
 This is the precept of Not Thinking Ill of the Three Treasures.